-A. Metal ground strap B. Discard C. Ground-link screw
+A. Metal ground strap B. Ground-link screw

 2. Use Phillips screwdriver to remove the ground-link screw from the back of the range.
-Save the ground link screw and the end of the ground-link under the screw.
+Save the ground-link screw.

 3. Feed the power supply cord through the strain relief in the cord/conduit plate on bottom of range.
 Allow enough slack to easily attach the wiring to the terminal block.